AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Author Contributions

 \section{Author Contributions}

 N.G.\ and S.B.\ conceived the experiments; N.G.\ and J.R.\ conducted the experiments; N.G., J.R., S.M., and S.B.\ analyzed and discussed the results; N.G.\ and S.B.\ wrote the first draft of the manuscript; N.G., J.R., S.M., and S.B.\ reviewed the manuscript.
+All authors read and approved the final manuscript.